crox-safe/elrond-index/README.md

 # elrond-index
-This repository will have an index for developers to have an easier access to the elrond network.
+📚This repository will be an index for all those who want to learn, know and develop on the elrond network repositories.

 ### Network Layer - Core
 [elrond-go:](https://github.com/ElrondNetwork/elrond-go) GO implentation to join to the Elrond Network as a observer or as a validator

+### Smart Contracts Layer
+[arwen-wasm-vm:](https://github.com/ElrondNetwork/arwen-wasm-vm)The virtual machine to run smart contracts in Elrond Network

+[elrond-wasm-rs:](https://github.com/ElrondNetwork/elrond-wasm-rs)Rust smart contract library designed for Elrond's Arwen VM

-### Setups
+### Setups 🛠
 [elrond-go-scripts:](https://github.com/ElrondNetwork/elrond-go-scripts) Repository for installing, managing and benchmarking Elrond nodes.
-Works with [mainnet](https://github.com/ElrondNetwork/elrond-go-scripts-mainnet), [devnet](https://github.com/ElrondNetwork/elrond-go-scripts-devnet), [testnet](https://github.com/ElrondNetwork/elrond-go-scripts-testnet).
-- Mainnet:
+It is the same as these repositories ([elrond-go-scripts-mainnet](https://github.com/ElrondNetwork/elrond-go-scripts-mainnet), [elrond-go-scripts-devnet](https://github.com/ElrondNetwork/elrond-go-scripts-devnet), [elrond-go-scripts-testnet](https://github.com/ElrondNetwork/elrond-go-scripts-testnet)) but here you define the environment for the setup of the mainnet|devnet|testnet.

 ### APIs
 [elrond-proxy-go:](https://github.com/ElrondNetwork/elrond-proxy-go) Is the gateway to use it on sdks like erdpy, erdjs, etc. Is the intermediary between the client layer and the elrond network layer.

 [api.elrond.com:](https://github.com/ElrondNetwork/api.elrond.com) Is a layer on top of elrond-proxy-go that adds access to historical data, caching and other endpoints

-### Smart Contracts Layer
-[arwen-wasm-vm:](https://github.com/ElrondNetwork/arwen-wasm-vm)The virtual machine to run smart contracts in Elrond Network

-[elrond-wasm-rs:](https://github.com/ElrondNetwork/elrond-wasm-rs)Rust smart contract library designed for Elrond's Arwen VM

 ### SDKs
 🛠 Elrond - Command Line Tools and SDK (Python, TypeScript, Go, Java) for interacting with the Elrond Network (in general) and Smart Contracts (in particular).